 They also make a tasty addition to pop in a lunch box.

-To make cinnamon sugar, simply put 6 tablespoons ordinary white sugar into a small screw-top jar and add 1 teaspoon ground cinnamon.
+To make cinnamon sugar, simply put 6 tablespoons of ordinary white sugar into a small screw-top jar and add 1 teaspoon ground cinnamon.
 Screw on the lid and shake vigorously until the cinnamon and the sugar have all combined.
-This will keep indefinitely in your pantry if you don’t use it all at once.
+This will keep indefinitely in your pantry if you don't use it all at once.

-How do I reheat banana fritters
+How do I reheat banana fritters?

-Leftover fritters can be stored in a plastic bag or covered container in the fridge for up to 2 days.
+Leftovers can be stored in a plastic bag or covered container in the fridge for up to 2 days.

-Banana fritters can be reheated either in a dry non-stick fryingpan over a low heat, or you can place them on a baking tray in a hot oven for 5 minutes.
+Banana fritters can be reheated either in a dry non-stick frying pan over a low heat, or you can place them on a baking tray in a hot oven for 5 minutes.

-Pin for later
+Save for later

 Banana Fritters with lemon caramel sauce